-Another article in this issue focuses on end-of-life care in rural and remote Australia.
+Another article focuses on end-of-life care in rural and remote Australia.
 Often GPs deliver palliative care in these regions, despite feeling ill-equipped for the role.
 The study authors outline a compelling, patient-centred solution that could guide local care for those in need across all settings and providers.

 Other articles find: